-INSIDE: How to age plastic terra cotta flower pots using paint, water and a sanding block.
+INSIDE: How to make brand new plastic terra cotta flower pots look aged and weathered with paint, water and a sanding block.

 We commandeered my father-in-law’s very old and very rusty metal wheelbarrow that he had brought over for a landscaping project last summer.
 The moment I saw this rusted thing emerge from his trunk, I knew I wanted it.
 Not for moving rocks or dirt but as part of my landscape decor!

 Once he realized his old-time wheelbarrow had found itself a new home (and we ordered him a heavy duty plastic yard cart to sweeten the deal), I worked on filling it full of varied pots and plants.
 A shiny new flower pot would not fit the look I was after and I don’t have the patience to wait for “real” clay terra cotta pot to age.

 So instead I found an easy way to age plastic terra cotta flower pots instead…